La Voz (Spanish TV series) season 6

-The sixth season of La Voz aired from January 7, 2019 to April 10, 2019 on Antena 3.
+The sixth season of La Voz aired from 7 January 2019 to 10 April 2019 on Antena 3.
 Pablo López was the only coach to return from season five.
 He was joined by Antonio Orozco, who returned after a two-season absence, alongside new coaches Paulina Rubio and Luis Fonsi.

 This was La Voz's first season on Antena 3, which acquired the rights to the format after they were dropped by Telecinco.

+With Malú's departure as a coach, the sixth season was the first not to feature any of the original coaches from the show's inaugural season.